mitcho/turktools/README.md

 TODO: describe usage

-If you would like to host Mechanical Turk-style surveys on your own server instead of using Amazon Mechanical Turk, this can be done using Turk Tools' sister project, [Turk Server](https://github.com/mitcho/turkserver).
+If you would like to host Mechanical Turk-style surveys on your own server instead of using Amazon Mechanical Turk, this can be done using turktools' sister project, [turkserver](https://github.com/mitcho/turkserver).

 ## Template skeletons